ege-oral/Stroke-Prediction-With-Machine-Learning/README.md

 In this study, we will take a closer look at stroke.
 First of all what is stroke ?
 Stroke is a lifethreatening medical condition that happens when the blood supply to part of the brain is cut off.
 Although it has decreased in recent years, it is still important medical issue.
 A person who has had a stroke requires immediate treatment.
 The main risk factor for stroke is high blood pressure.
-Other risk factors include tobacco smoking, obesity, high blood cholesterol etc. For this reason, it is important to estimate the risk of stroke and necessary precautions should be taken.
+Other risk factors include tobacco smoking, obesity, high blood cholesterol and many more.
+For this reason, it is important to estimate the risk of stroke and necessary precautions should be taken.
 In this study we are using a dataset from kaggle.
-This dataset is used to predict whether a patient is likely to get stroke based on the input parameters like age, gender, hypertension etc.
+This dataset is used to predict whether a patient is likely to get stroke based on the input parameters.

 ## Problem
 According to the World Health Organization (WHO) stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.
-So as we mentioned this is a very serious issue for health.
 In this study we are trying to predict the possibility of having a stroke in the future.

 ## Dataset
 We are using a stroke prediction dataset from kaggle.com.
 In this dataset we have 12